-Advance Google Tips & Tricks for Making Superior Searches
+Advance Google Search Tips for Making Deep Searches

-site: lets you search within a given website and not the whole Internet.
+site: lets you search within specific sites and not the whole Internet.
 It’s quite handy if you know the place (website) for your search and saves you from going through undesirable results.
-For example: “site:beebom.com android m” will list results for the search term ‘android m’, but the search will list results only from the mentioned website (beebom.com) and not from the other sites.
+For example: “site:beebom.com android 11” will list results for the search term ‘android 11’, but the search will list results only from the mentioned website (beebom.com) and not from the other sites.

 filetype: lets you search for specific files on the web rather than content or websites.
 It comes handy when you’re searching for presentations or PDFs or drawings or other files whose extension is known.
 For example: “filetype:pptx greenhouse effect” will search for presentations on the given topic of Greenhouse Effect.

 intitle: and allintitle: allows you to search for terms in the page’s titles.
 Google is not restricted to search only the content but can also search the titles of the pages.
-Titles usually describe the purpose of the content and a search in titles offers you refined list of results whose contents are more close to what you’re looking for.
-For example: “intitle:india” shows only the results having ‘India’ in their titles; and “allinurl:india drought crisis” shows only the results having ‘India’, ‘drought’ and ‘crisis’ in their titles.
+Titles usually describe the purpose of the content and a search in titles allows you to find results whose contents are more close to what you’re looking for.
+For example: “intitle:india” shows only the results having ‘India’ in their titles; and “allintitle:india drought crisis” shows only the results having ‘India’, ‘drought’ and ‘crisis’ in their titles.

 inurl: and allinurl: lets you search for terms in the URLs of web pages.
 Google searches for terms in URLs along with keywords in the content to provide you better results.
 The same trick you can use to filter out search results and get the most useful results quickly.
 For example: “inurl:google” shows only the results having ‘Google’ in their URLs; and “allinurl:google android app” shows only the results having ‘Google’, ‘Android’ and ‘App’ in their URLs.